parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

 </iframe>
 </div>

+---

-# Bowel Care
+## Bowel Care
 Avoiding constipation is very important in Parkinson’s.
-For more information, see the Bowel Symptoms page.
+For more information, see the <a href="/learn/managing-symptoms/bowels" class="internal-link">_Bowel Symptoms_</a> page.

 Key ways to avoid constipation:
 - Eat plenty of fibre
 - Drink plenty of water
 - Be active